biopragmatics/oquat/docs/unknowns/source/apo.md

 | AspGD:di  |        1 | [APO:0000314](http://purl.obolibrary.org/obo/APO_0000314)                                                                                                                                                                                                                                                  |
 | AspGD:doi |        1 | [APO:0000329](http://purl.obolibrary.org/obo/APO_0000329)                                                                                                                                                                                                                                                  |

-## `CryptoGD` (1)
+## `CryptoGD`

+There are 1 usages of `CryptoGD` in `apo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CryptoGD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CryptoGD).

 | curie        |   usages | nodes                                                                                                                |
 |--------------|----------|----------------------------------------------------------------------------------------------------------------------|
 | CryptoGD:doi |        2 | [APO:0000331](http://purl.obolibrary.org/obo/APO_0000331), [APO:0000332](http://purl.obolibrary.org/obo/APO_0000332) |

-## `GOC` (3)
+## `GOC`

+There are 3 usages of `GOC` in `apo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie              |   usages | nodes                                                     |
 |--------------------|----------|-----------------------------------------------------------|